olafgleba/welcompose/README.markdown

 ## Features ##

 ...
-Features goes in here ...
+Features goes in here, and here some more ...

 ****